Hey everybody, and welcome to our Trainer Academy Best Health Coach Certificate comparison article.

 At Trainer Academy, managing study time is our forte.
 Take a look at our study packages for many of the most popular certifications here.

-Beyond passing your exams, we will like to help you with methodologies that will ensure you retain what you have studied since the knowledge gained will be useful when you become certified.
+Beyond passing your exams, we would like to help you with methodologies that will ensure you retain what you have studied, since the knowledge gained will be useful when you become certified.

 You can only have access to our study techniques like spaced repetition flashcards, mnemonics, and practice exams if you opt for our premium MVP study packages.